facebook/sapling/contrib/python-zstandard/README.rst

 support compression without the framing headers.
 But the author doesn't believe it a high priority at this time.

-The CFFI bindings are half-baked and need to be finished.
+The CFFI bindings are feature complete and all tests run against both the C extension and CFFI bindings to ensure behavior parity.

 Requirements
 ============

-This extension is designed to run with Python 2.6, 2.7, 3.3, 3.4, and 3.5
+This extension is designed to run with Python 2.6, 2.7, 3.3, 3.4, 3.5, and
-on common platforms (Linux, Windows, and OS X).
+3.6 on common platforms (Linux, Windows, and OS X).
 Only x86_64 is currently well-tested as an architecture.

 Installing
 ==========